 I am David Woodcock a Norfolk landscape photographer.
 My work normally takes me to within a 50 mile radius of Norwich so when I get the opportunity, I also take some time out to visit the countryside and capture beautiful landscapes in Norfolk and North Suffolk

 I shoot landscapes:-

-- To sell as prints, canvas prints, framed prints and acrylics (wall art).
-You can view my images for sale at Photo4me;
+- To sell as prints, canvas prints, framed prints and acrylics (wall art)

 - For personal use to hang as photographic wall art at home and in my studio.